 - Fragmentation among so many groups leads to a more laissez-faire approach culturally.
 If only two groups exist with differing narratives, conflict is inevitable: for example, Sri Lanka.

-- Indian government mixes a federalist structure with significant state and cultural autonomy.
+- The Indian government mixes a federalist structure with significant state and cultural autonomy.
 Most states promote the language most prevalent in the state though they share the same currency, economy and civil structure.
 The link language and the most prominent language used by the Indian Government is English, a language that does not privilege or offend any ethnic group because of its foreign origin—and has become quite useful for Indian entrepreneurs.
+An earlier attempt to make Hindi the official language in the 1960s was met with significant opposition in the southern states.

 - Linguistic partitioning within a larger federal structure: most states are drawn around linguistic lines, although the Hindi-speaking north is divided into several states, and the currently-united Telugu-speaking areas (Andhra Pradesh) seem to be moving in that direction.
 The system is sufficiently successful that Nigeria eventually imitated it exactly, giving each linguistic group/tribe at least one state after other arrangements failed.